KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-SwissCommute by nixnuex](https://github.com/nixnuex/MMM-SwissCommute)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-SwissCommute.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-SwissCommute.js`: Replace it with `MagicMirror²`.
-3. Recommendation - Found 'XMLHttpRequest' in file `MMM-SwissCommute.js`: Replace it with built-in fetch.
+2. Recommendation - Found 'XMLHttpRequest' in file `MMM-SwissCommute.js`: Replace it with built-in fetch.

 ## [MMM-SwissLakeTemperature by roufri](https://github.com/roufri/MMM-SwissLakeTemperature)